cabouman/mbirjax/docs/source/demos_and_faqs.rst

 This can be partially corrected with a low order polynomial correction.
 We are working on utilities to do beam hardening correction in the future.

-Ring artifacts are typically caused either by an incorrect center of rotation or detector nonuniformity.
+Ring artifacts away from the center of reconstruction are typically caused by detector nonuniformity.
 Detector nonuniformity results from the variation in detector sensitivity from pixel to pixel.
 This variation is taken out to some degree by air scan normalization, but some variation may remain.
 These variations will lead to concentric rings in the reconstruction.